Ensenada Cruise Port Guide

 • Walking Route Guide for Free Self Tour: [coming soon]

-• Fares: Taxi fares in Ensenada are fixed and must be negotiated.
+• Fares: Taxi fares in Ensenada are fixed longer rides can be negotiated.
 If you are uncomfortable with negotiation, consider a private driver, or DiDi, a local version of Uber.
+Prebooking a private driver service fixes this as well.

-• Recommended use: Taxis are ideal for reaching specific destinations, such as La Bufadora, a popular blowhole located about 40 minutes from the port, or for those carrying heavy shopping bags.
+• Recommended use: Taxis are ideal for reaching specific destinations, such as Costco, Sam’s about 15 minutes from the port, or for those carrying heavy shopping bags.
 Didi or Uber are fine in the city, but often will not stay with you outside downtown, and hard to find another one quickly.
 You know: “Vehicles not currently available” is often the app response.

 • Buses: Ensenada has a public bus system that connects different parts of the city that are white mini buses, and inexpensive.
 While buses are an affordable way to get around, they may are designed for local transportation and routes are a bit hard to identify, don’t go to obvious tourist destinations, easy to miss get off stop.
 Not recommended for cruise passengers.